What is Poka-Yoke?

 The Toyota Production System was blessed with some of the best minds of that century.
 Shigeo Shingo was one of their engineers, who not only documented the TPS for the West but was intricately involved with quality on their manufacturing line.
 He created the concept of Poka-Yoke, which is still alive and well today, in fact, present in each of our everyday lives.

 What does Poka-Yoke look like in real life?

 We have grown so accustomed to many error-proofing practices that we do not even notice them.
 But think back to a few years ago - it was not uncommon to fill out an entire form, hit submit, and be told that you had filled it out incorrectly and had to start from scratch.
 Now, built-in mechanisms follow our edits in real-time to tell us whether each field is formatted correctly or not.
 What’s more, sometimes the forms are presented in such a way that you have no choice but to complete them correctly on the first attempt!

 Other examples include the demand to put a car’s automatic transmission into “park” before starting the engine, to avoid uncontrolled movements of the car, elevator doors not closing, when an obstacle is detected in the doorway, overflow outlets in sinks, and bathtubs preventing flooding and so on.

 The simplicity of Poka-Yoke solutions for process management can sometimes put them at risk of being disregarded by the users.
 But a good process manager will recognize that uncomplicated solutions are often the best.

 The necessary traits of a Poka-Yoke application are:

 - Safety - necessary for them to be relevant,

 - Automation - a Poka-Yoke mechanism must be fully or partially automated so as not to create additional work, furthering error opportunities,

-- Interconnection - error-proofing tools must have built-in feedback loops so that information of error recognition, along with its nature, location and specifics, is automatically passed on to the controller
+- Interconnection - error-proofing tools must have built-in feedback loops so that information of error recognition, along with its specifics and location, is automatically passed on to the controller.